 Bianca Finley Alper received her B.A. in Art History and M.A. in Museum Studies at San Francisco State University.
 Her research interests include the interpretation and exhibition of visual culture and shaping narratives that reflect transculturation and transnationalism.
 She has worked with a range of historic, modern, and contemporary American and non-Western collections in museums, galleries, cultural centers, and libraries, and has curated exhibitions that explore both local and global histories.
-She will teach the course, M S 715 Interpretation in Museums and Heritage Organizations, in Spring 2017.
+She teaches courses in Curatorship and Interpretation in Museums and Heritage Organizations.

 She currently holds the position of Visual Resource Specialist, Library Fine Art Specialist in the Special Collections & Archives Unit at the J. Paul Leonard Library at San Francisco State University.
 In this role, she serves as collection manager for the Library Fine Art Collection and as exhibitions coordinator for the Special Collections Gallery and other Library and campus exhibition spaces.